TreestanG/file.db/README.md

 # jayson.database
 a simple and small json-based database wrapper

-j(ay)son.database is an open-sourced package meant to provide an easy way for beginners to get integrated into using databases. it utilizes json files to store data making data easily viewable for all users.
+j(ay)son.database is an lighweight open-sourced package meant to provide an easy way for beginners to get integrated into using databases. it utilizes json files to store data making data easily viewable for all users.

 ## installation
 ```